Cardinals Announce Cuts for Initial 53-Man Roster

 Alex Weiner

-The Arizona Cardinals roster is down to 53 after announcing it waived 16 players Saturday, including one with an injured designation.
+The Arizona Cardinals roster is down to 53 after announcing it cut 16 players Saturday, including one with an injured designation.

 The Cardinals entered the day with 69 players before cutting cornerbacks Chris Jones and Jace Whittaker in the morning, as first reported by NFL.com.